Post thumbnail

 Games

 What would the Sony Playstation 2 be without its excellent line-up of games?
-It was huge line up of third party the games that attracted many people away from the Nintendo Gamecube and Microsoft Xbox.
+It was huge line up of third party games that attracted many people away from the Nintendo Gamecube and Microsoft Xbox.

 Playstation 2 Games with Debug Symbols